llinauer/austro_bird_classifier/README.md

 have more than enough training data and still don't pay one cent.
 Nice.

-### Execution

-The birds are listed in the data/austrian_birds.csv file.
-This file will be accessed by all the data gathering scripts.
-In there, we have the german name, and the english name of each of the 74 species.
-The german name, because often times it is much nicer (e.g. compare Mönchsgrasmücke and black cap) and the english name for the sake of internationality.

-Here and in the following, make sure you execute all the scripts from the same directory.
-Either cd into the data directory or run them from the parent directory.
-It does not matter where, as you long as you do all steps from the same place.
-Otherwise the scripts will not find the necessary files.

-First, to query the Bing API, you need to run

-    python query.py <API token>

-Legally, to be on the safe side, you can specify the license of the images to be searched.
-I used 'Public', here which grants the users the most rights possible.

-The query.py will gather all the search results for each species in a separate .csv file.
-Then run

-    python download_urls.py

-to actually download the images.
-You will get one directory for each bird species inside the newly created images directory.

 ## 2. Data cleaning

 Ok, up until now, everything was easy and nicely automatic.
 Now, we will have to do some manual labor.